Quickly create your Alaska Health Care Directive and Living Will

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

 If you ever become seriously ill and unable to make your own health care decisions, your family and doctors may not know what medical treatment choices to make on your behalf.
-Through a health care directive and living will, also known as an advance health care directive in Alaska, you can make your own medical choices in advance and name a health care agent to carry out your wishes.
+Through a living will, also known as an advance health care directive in Alaska, you can make your own medical choices in advance and name a health care agent to carry out your wishes.
 By making your choices clear you can spare your loved ones from having to make difficult medical treatment decisions for you.

 FindLaw provides everything you need: